Factorization for $J/\psi$ leptoproduction at small transverse momentum: Factorization

-It is understood that the summation runs over $ [n] = \left\{\, ^1S_0^{[8]}, \, ^3P_{0}^{[8]}, \, ^3P_{1}^{[8]}, \, ^3P_{2}^{[8]} \right\}$, since the matching tensor for $\, ^3S_1^{[8]}$ is zero (see~\eq{eq:EffOpLO}).
-A first important step is to identify the sources of the outgoing radiation $X$.
+A first important step in the factorization procedure is to identify the sources of the outgoing radiation $X$.
 The incoming gluon and the proton remnants generate collinearly enhanced radiation in the $n$-collinear direction.
 Moreover, together with the quarkonium state, they will emit soft (and ultrasoft) radiation.
 Being a bound state of heavy quarks, the $J/\psi$ cannot emit collinearly enhanced radiation, and neither can the virtual photon.
 Therefore, there is no collinear radiation in the anticollinear direction, and we can write $X=X_n+X_s$.
 Moreover, since in the SCET framework the collinear mode is decoupled from the soft one, we can separate the Hilbert space of the quarkonium and the outgoing radiation into two distinct ones:

 Note that it is not possible to further factorize the Hilbert space $\ket{J/\psi, X_{s}}$, since soft SCET scale is equivalent with the soft vNRQCD scale, and therefore soft radiation is entangled with the interactions responsible for the formation of the bound state (see \hyperref[sec:A-vNRQCD]{appendix A}).
 Eq.~\eqref{eq:StatesDeco} allows us to rewrite the hadronic tensor in \eq{eq:Htensor1} as follows: